sayarsamanta/Data-Science-Projects/README.md

 # Portfolio for Data Science
-Repository containing portfolio of data science projects completed by me for academic (PGP Data Science).
-Presented in the form of Python Notebooks
+Repository containing portfolio of data science projects completed by me for academic (PGP Data Science) course from Purdue University in collaboration with Simplilearn and IBM.
+Presented in the form of Python Notebooks.

 ## Contents